dart-lang/site-www/src/_guides/language/sound-dart.md

   is the only full implementation of strong mode.
   VM and dart2js support are on their way.

-  "Classic Dart" refers to Dart before soundness was added to the language.
+  **Classic** Dart refers to Dart before soundness was added to the language.
 </aside>

 By writing sound Dart code today, you'll reap some benefits now,